simonmichael/hledger_site/src/add.md

 - how to record transactions by editing the journal file
 - what the journal entry for a purchase looks like
 - how to detect some common errors, by eye or with hledger
-- how hledger selects data to report on, and how to select by account, description, or date
+- how hledger selects data with queries, and how to select by account, description, or date
 - how to list transactions with `hledger print`
 - how to list postings and see an account's balance over time with `hledger register`
-- how to list accounts and their current balance, or the sum of their postings in some period, with `hledger balance`
+- how to list accounts and their balance change or real-world balance, with `hledger balance`
-- how to report either balance changes or historical end balances
+- how to produce standard reports more easily with `hledger bs` and `hledger is`

 <!--